asahi417/lm-question-generation/README.md

 # initialize model
 model = TransformersQG('lmqg/t5-base-squad-qag') # or TransformersQG(model='lmqg/t5-base-squad-qg-ae')
 # paragraph to generate pairs of question and answer
 context = "William Turner was an English painter who specialised in watercolour landscapes.
-He is often known as William Turner of Oxford or just Turner of Oxford to distinguish him from his contemporary, J. M. W. Turner.
+He is often known " \
+          "as William Turner of Oxford or just Turner of Oxford to distinguish him from his contemporary, " \
+          "J. M. W. Turner.
 Many of Turner's paintings depicted the countryside around Oxford.
-One of his best known pictures is a view of the city of Oxford from Hinksey Hill."
+One of his " \
+          "best known pictures is a view of the city of Oxford from Hinksey Hill."
 # model prediction
 question_answer = model.generate_qa(context)
 # the output is a list of tuple (question, answer)